ZerdBG3/RAW/Features.md

 ## Global changes
 * Removes weapon abilities (like Cleave, Smash and Pin Down)
-* Removes Backstabbing from the game
-* Removes the auto-failing Strength and Dexterity Saving Throws when Prone
+* Removes the disadvantage on Strength and Dexterity Saving Throws when Prone, and adds the Disadvantage to Ranged Attack Rolls
 * Nerfs Fire dipped and Poison coating damage to 1 static damage (from `1d4`)
 * Removes surface creation on most benefitial potions (like healing and resistance potions) - you can't heal people by throwing potions at their feet!
 * Adds Heavy Armor to various locations and traders

-## Feats
-* Fixes the AC bonus from Dual Wielder

 ## Two-Weapon Fighting
 * Removes the automatic offhand bonus attack option when Dual Wielding (This removes Dual Wielding AoO as well)